 "I just returned from a fabulous 7-day trek on the Great Wall of China organized by Great Wall Adventure Club.
 I was so pleased with my experience, the care and compassion of our our tour guide and driver, and the responsive support offered via email, texts, and phone calls from their offices in both China and the United States.
 Our tour guide, Oliver, accessed every resource to accommodate our needs plus - added some exciting history lessons along the way.
 How special the entire hiking adventure was and I hope to have another opportunity with GWAC, again!"

 Our past guests were able to meet the challenge of the wall with bravery and determination, and now they can be a part of our Great Wall Adventure Club Hall of Fame!
 Gongxi ni!
 (Congratulations!)

-Our seven-day programs take you to the best of the Beijing-area Great Wall sections, and also to some of the lesser known ones, like Shixiaguan, Sandaoguan, and Badaling (unrestored), and some even take you out to the wall’s eastern-most point where the Great Wall meets the Yellow Sea.
+Our seven-day programs take you to the best of the Beijing-area Great Wall sections and some of the lesser-known ones, like Shixiaguan, Sandaoguan, and Badaling (unrestored).
+Some even take you out to the wall's eastern-most point where the Great Wall meets the Yellow Sea.